rukkyowd/rukkyowd/README.md

 ## 🎯 What I’m aiming for

-I’m always looking to collaborate, learn new things, and build small to medium-size projects to sharpen my skills.
+I’m currently pursuing a **BSc in Computer Science at UNB (2025–2028)** and looking to collaborate, learn new things, and build small to medium-size projects to sharpen my skills.
 If you have an interesting idea or just want to chat about code — feel free to reach out!